 We offer two options to reach the best SEO.
 Both options fulfill the goal of not having duplicate content and be aligned with search engines.
 Let's take a closer look on both solutions.

-The rel="canonical" header will be applied to the whole zone.
-If you already send a canonical header from your origin server, there’s no need to enable it in the dashboard.
+rel="canonical" header will be applied to the entire Zone.
+If you already send a canonical header from your origin server, there is no need to enable it in the dashboard.

 Search engines check for a robots.txt file at the root of a site.
 If the file is present, they will follow the instructions but if no file is present, they will scan everything.
-We will not enable the file by default, meaning that everything will be indexed.
+In KeyCDN when a new Zone is added the Robots.txt feature is automatically set to

 User-agent: * Disallow: /

 - The first line defines the crawler the rule applies to.
 In the example above, the robots.txt applies to every crawler.

 - The next line defines what path can be indexed.

 Disallow: /tells the search engine to not index anything.

 To customize the default value shown above you can add your own rules with the Custom Robots.txt feature.